 Director of First Impressions

-Tiffini is the first person you'll meet when you meet Russell & Company, Whether you call in to our office, come to one of our exclusive events, or just stop by your headquarters, you'll be greeted with Tiffini's shining personality.
+Logan is the first person you'll meet when you visit Russell & Company.
+Whether you call in to our office, come to one of our exclusive events, or just stop by our headquarters, you'll be greeted with Logan's shining personality.

 Director of Marketing/Event Coordinator